-- There is no strict cut-off for GPA, but relevant academic performance is taken into account during selection.
+- There is no strict cut-off for GPA, but relevant academic performance is considered during selection.

 Can I still apply if I don’t have a completed degree from an HBCU?

-- Applicants must have a completed degree from an HBCU before Summer 2020.
-If you are on track to graduate in Spring 2020 from an HBCU, you are eligible to apply.
+- Applicants must have a completed degree from an HBCU before the fellowship start date.
+If you are on track to graduate from an HBCU before August 2022, you will be eligible to apply.